denten-books/plain-text/proposal.md

 testing their intuitions on the basis of something called the "Soap Opera Effect" particular to modern Liquid Crystal Displays (LCDs) and in the related "motion interpolation" technology."
-The resulting analysis clarifies the various (and often conflicting) meanings of the word "digital" in media studies and in the digital humanities.
+The resulting analysis clarifies the various (and often conflicting) meanings of the word "digital" in Media Studies and in the Digital Humanities.

 Complimentary to both of these fields, I prefer to describe my work as "computational culture studies," understood in two ways: first as the